CTV Advertising: Strategies for Success

 Ad-Supported Streaming Models

-Economic times are tough globally, which means users are opting for more affordable viewing options.
+Economic times are tough globally, so users opt for more affordable viewing options.
 This has given rise to ad-supported tiers on platforms like Netflix and Disney+.
 Netflix’s ad-supported tier launched recently and has reached over one million subscribers in its first two months.

 Ad Spend Increasing